 Generalized anxiety disorder (GAD) is characterized by chronic anxiety that persists for at least 6 months and is complimented by phobia, panic attacks, or obsession.
 To be given a diagnosis of generalized anxiety disorder, your worry must focus on two or more stressful life circumstances (finances, relationships, health, work problems or school performance) for a majority of days during a six month period.
 It is common if you are dealing with generalized anxiety disorder, to have a large number of worries and to spend a lot of your time worrying.
 Yet you find it difficult to exercise much control over it.
 The intensity and frequency of the worry are out of proportion to the actual likelihood of the feared events happening.

 Cognitive Therapy.
-Fearful self-talk underlying specific worry themes is identified, gently challenged, and hopefully replaced with more realistic thinking.
+Fearful and perfectionistic self-talk underlying specific worry themes is identified, gently challenged, and hopefully replaced with more realistic thinking.
 When you worry, you overestimate the odds of something negative happening and underestimate your ability to cope if something bad does, in fact, happen.
 Cognitive therapy aims to correct both types of distorted thinking.
 You would also work on changing negative beliefs about worry itself.
 These include both beliefs that worry will help you avoid something negative, such as “if I worry about it, it won’t happen,” and fearful beliefs about worry itself such as “My worries are uncomfortable” or “I’ll go crazy from worrying.”
 Realistic self-statements are consistently practiced and internalized over time.

 Worry Exposure.
 In worry exposure, you do repeated and prolonged exposure to fearful images (your worst-case scenarios) of what you’re worried about.
 In these images you include strategies you would use to reduce anxiety and cope with situation.